UoMResearchIT/docker-introduction-archive/_episodes/docker-desktop.md

 A prompt will ask you to confirm 'Run' or modify some optional settings.
 ![Run confirmation prompt.](../fig/docker-desktop/09_image_run_prompt.png)

-The optional settings allow you to modify the container name, so that you can easily identify it afterwards.
+The optional settings allow you to modify the container's name, so that you can easily identify it afterwards.
 Lets add an appropriate name and confirm with the 'Run' button.
 ![Run optional settings.](../fig/docker-desktop/10_optional_settings.png)